r00t1992/PyTorch_Medical_Imaging/README.md

-# PyTorch_Medical_Imaging
-A blend of notebooks to get started with deep learning in medical imaging using PyTorch
+# PyTorch for Medical Imaging

 The files are from the Udemy course "Deep Learning with PyTorch for medical image analysis" https://www.udemy.com/course/deep-learning-with-pytorch-for-medical-image-analysis/